A man giving a speech or presentation in front of a seated audience in a room with wooden wall paneling.

 STudies

-Gender-specific gatherings focused on spiritual formation and life-stage discipleship.
+Gender-specific gatherings focused on spiritual formation and discipleship.

 A man with dark hair and a mustache, wearing a patterned short sleeve shirt, blue jeans, and a flat cap, standing at an outdoor coffee stand, pouring cream into a coffee cup.